-Ask Us: What was fate of Terrance Theatre's time capsule? - Salisbury Post
+Ask Us: What was fate of Terrace Theatre's time capsule? - Salisbury Post

 “Entertainment (all forms) cannot go any further,” Wiseman wrote.
 “It cannot get any louder.
 It cannot get any more nude.
 It cannot get any more vulgar.
 It cannot get any more meaningless (without plot or substance).
 It cannot be any less appreciated or any more satiated with what is termed freedom of expression.”

-Maybe, she said, those of us living in the 21st century would return to the past — 100 or 150 years ago — when entertainment was entertaining.
+Maybe, she said, those of us living in the 21st century would return to the past — 100 or 150 years ago — when “entertainment was entertaining.”

 Could any of them have predicted our current moment in 2020?
 And what predictions or questions might people make today about Salisbury and Rowan County in 50 years?